shakfu/py2max/README.md

 - Analysis and offline scripted modification of Max patches in terms of composition, structure (as graphs of objects), object properties and layout (using graph-drawing algorithms).

-- Allows precise layout and configuration of Max objects using manual methods or via layout managers.
+- Allows precise layout and configuration of Max objects.

 - `Patcher` objects have generic methods such as `add_textbox` and can also have specialized methods such as `add_coll`.
 As an example, this method has a `dictionary` argument to make it easy to prepopulate the `coll` object (see `py2max/tests/test_coll.py`).

-- Has a `maxclassdb` feature which recalls default configurations of Max Objects.
+- Provides a `maxclassdb` feature which recalls default configurations of Max Objects.

 ## Possible use cases